s-r-engineer/norrvpn/README.md

 ## NB!
 * Right now **norrvpn** only available for Linux systems.
 * No warranty whatsoever.
 You need to know what you are doing.
+* Since there is a Diffie-Hellman implemented for secrecy large prime is used.
+And that large prime is unique for every build.
+So you will not be able to use different versions for server and for client

 ## Dependencies
 * ip (not sure if I really need it so probably will remove it)